Contact Us

 What is the significance of dreams?

 Our dreams are sending us messages while we sleep.
 They are trying to show or teach us something – something about ourselves.
-They are often related to our emotional states.
+They are often related to our emotional state.
 Dreams are symbolic or metaphorical but always reflect our waking lives.

 I understand first-hand the tremendous value of dreams.